 The Mountains Are Bigger in Utah

 You can reach the mountains along the eastern seaboard when living in New York without much difficulty.
-When you start living in Utah, you’ll see something much taller.
+However, when you start living in Utah, you’ll see something much taller.
 Delano Peak comes in at over 12,000 feet.
-Kings Peak is towered taller, exceeding 13,500 feet.
+Kings Peak towered taller, exceeding 13,500 feet.
 Several of them are about 11,000 feet.

-That means you’ll be living at a higher altitude in Utah than in New York City.
-It may take a few weeks to have your body acclimate to the conditions.
+That means you’ll live at a higher altitude in Utah than in New York City.
+As a result, it may take a few weeks to have your body acclimated to the conditions.

 After you move, try to keep yourself hydrated as much as possible.
 If you need to stop to catch your breath, do it.

 The higher altitude also puts you closer to the sun.
-Locals wear sunscreen outside regularly from about February to November to prevent sunburn.
+As a result, locals wear sunscreen outside regularly from about February to November to prevent sunburn.

 What Is the Cost of Living in Utah?

-Housing costs are not as affordable as one might think when moving from NYC to Utah.
-The median home cost in 2020 for the state was over $338,000.
+Housing costs are not as affordable as when moving from NYC to Utah.
+The median home cost in 2022 for the state was over $567,000.

 It’s the mountains that make the difference in Utah.
-With several world-class skiing areas available, some resort towns push the cost of living to NYC levels.
+Several world-class skiing areas exist, and some resort towns push living costs to NYC levels.